 Written By: Julian Enghauser

-You Know How We Do It is the embodiment of what a West Coast sunset looks like in musical form, cruising down a street only seconds from the beach.
-It retains its street knowledge and grit of living within a corner of the “social unknown”, while hypnotically relaxing itself within its sun-kissed boom-bapping tunes of coolness.
+You Know How We Do It is the embodiment of a West Coast sunset.
+Imagine cruising down a street only seconds from the beach.
+The song retains its street knowledge and grit.
+It speaks of living within a corner of the “social unknown.”
+Yet it hypnotically relaxes within its sun-kissed, boom-bapping tunes of coolness.

-Today Was A Good Day is a success story, even though its circumstances remain temporary.
-Such a song leans deeper into living a slice of life, uncertain of survival, yet only now, is everything at peace.
-The song is a celebration of the moment, with the stars of society aligning on this song’s particular day, allowing for bliss and no violence.
+Today Was A Good Day is a success story, even if its circumstances remain temporary.
+The song leans deeper into living a slice of life.
+Survival is uncertain, yet right now, everything is at peace.
+It is a celebration of the moment.
+The stars of society align on this song’s particular day, allowing for bliss and no violence.

 Author Media Links: